ArminZ/ANR_Scoring_And_Visualisation/README.md

 =================================================================================================================
-Based on the specifications of Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne (GIBBS), under the technical lead of Luc Baumann/SharpSoft.
+Based on the specifications of Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne, Switzerland (GIBBS), under the technical lead of Luc Baumann/SharpSoft.
 Luc has been maintaining the application since its beginnings in 2009.
 The code in this repository is based on original code which can be found at https://github.com/helios57/anrl .

-### Version 1.0.13 (the initial version in this repository):
+### What is new/different in this version 1.0.13 (the initial version in this repository)?
+- improvements in user interface (datagridviews and pop-up input windows)
-- removed all outdated and unused code (real-time tracking, Google plugin deprecated & u/s)
+- removed lots outdated and unused code and features (real-time tracking, Google plugin deprecated & u/s)
 - streamlined existing code
 - improved error handling
-- improvements in user interface (datagridviews and pop-up input windows)
-- Route generator integrated
+- Additional features: Route generator (route creation in Google Earth Pro)
-- bug corections for decimal separator related issues
+- bug corrections for decimal separator related issues in many places
-- Export for flights as .gpx
+- Export for flights as .gpx files
 - Results: Map Export + List Export only for teams with logger data.
-List Export, shared ranking implemented
+- Result List Export, shared ranking implemented
-- Map preview: save of Alpha value implemented
+- Map preview: save of transparency value implemented
-- Improved error handling for KML parcour import
-- Corrected bug for StartList calculation
+- StartList calculation & Re-calculation
-- Calculator moved to Tools (bug corrrection for double format)
+- Legacy calculator moved to Tools (bug corrrection for double format)
-- Maps from Open Street map/google Earth: excluded from project
+- Updated documentation on map conversion and map import
+- Some documentation about the route generator

+Binaries and documentation are available in the Release section.